JM-Atkinson/576i.nz-hugo/content/post/wwiiinfilm/index.md

 When I think of the genres of film that I consider myself an ‘extra’ fan of, films about war is one of the genres that often comes near the top of the list.
 War is something that has profound geopolitical, social, and physical ramifications for all involved, and often lasting side effects that will cause sadness and pain for decades to come.
 The opportunity to watch the stories that come of it, to learn and respect those who went before, is something I value being able to do.

-World War II, as the most significant event to happen to society at large perhaps ever, had gigantic geopolitical effects that nearly all conflict in the years since can draw lines to establishing the puzzle pieces.
+World War II, as the most significant event to happen to society at large, perhaps ever, had gigantic geopolitical effects that nearly all conflict in the years since can draw lines to establishing the puzzle pieces.
 It engulfed smaller (in comparison to the entire globe) regional conflicts such as the Second Sino-Japanese War, fundamentally altering it's course and eventually resulting in the foundation of modern communist China.
 So many aspects of our world today are directly attributable to the events of World War II.

 World War II is not like other conflicts in that the events are easily geographically definable to a specific region.
 Being the only truly global conflict, events were spread the world over, and as such it can be hard to picture the extent of all involved.
 However, film is a way to do this, and we see snapshots of particular environments, and the conditions that contended the people there.
 So much film about World War II has been made, that one can start to build a picture of the entire war if they endeavoured to watch it all.
 Chances are, if there's a World War II battle you've heard of, there's a film about it.

 Several years ago, I thought an exercise could be done then to plot all the films I've seen about World War II on a map, and depict my experience of World War II through film, geographically.
 Only since I began writing this site, have I gained the skills to make this a reality.
-So I began a project to product my ‘World War II film map’, and the results are here for you to view.
+So I began a project to produce my ‘World War II film map’, and the results are here for you to view.

 To view the map, you can [**click here**](/wwiifilmmap), or go back to the articles page and choose the interactive version of this post.